Why Are Dental Implants Necessary?

 A dental implant is an artificial tooth that replaces your natural tooth.
 Dental implants are a common intervention for tooth loss.
 There are many reasons for tooth loss, including lack of/poor oral hygiene, plaque and tartar buildup, tooth decay, and gum disease.

-Dental implants consist of an artificial tooth root placed in your jawbone that creates a permanent, strong foundation and structure for a replacement tooth.
+Dental implant surgery consists of an artificial tooth root placed in your jawbone that creates a permanent, strong foundation and structure for a replacement tooth.
 The dental implant not only replaces the tooth but the root as well.
 You are making a permanent fix to a damaged or decaying root and tooth.

 A missing tooth can lead to other problems with your teeth.
 One little shift will turn into another and another, which will change the whole dynamic of your teeth and mouth.
 In addition, modifications in your bite can lead to problems with your dental occlusion (the way your teeth come together), which can cause many issues that affect your life more than just inside your mouth.